-Your Trusted Guide through Custody Matters
+Your Trusted Guides Through Difficult Child Custody Matters

 Child custody and parenting decisions can be some of the most challenging parts of a divorce.
-For unmarried parents, the laws regarding child custody may be even more complicated if, for example, paternity must first be established.
+For unmarried parents, the laws regarding child custody can be even more complicated if, for example, paternity must first be established.

 If you are facing a tough child custody battle, Frost & Kavanaugh can help.
 We are committed to helping you find a favorable resolution that reflects both your own and your children’s best interests.
 Although we always strive to resolve child custody disputes through negotiations outside of the courtroom, we are skilled trial lawyers who are not afraid to take a case to court.

 Call our Troy and Albany counties child custody attorneys at 518-629-0230 to learn more and get started on your case.